wp-plugins/simple-shortlinks/readme.txt

 There are some situations where you might not need to have short links.
-For example, unlike post and attachment URLs, it is common for blogs that have only a few page type URLs to have relatively short page slugs already.
+For example, unlike post and attachment URLs, it is common for blogs that have only a few page-type URLs to have relatively short page slugs already.
 You could then safely disable the short link headers for all page objects by adding this code to your theme's functions.php file:

 `